danielriege/tinycar/README.md

 ##### TCFP (TinyCar Frame Protocol)
 Heavily inspired by [RTP](https://datatracker.ietf.org/doc/html/rfc3550).
 Includes two message types.
 A sender report similar but simpler than RTCP and an header, which includes metadata for a frame fragment.

+### Simulation
+To simulate driving behavior, use [tinycarlo](https://github.com/danielriege/tinycarlo).
+It is a simulation environment allowing to test and develop control software for the tinycar.
+It is wrapped inside an [Farama Gymnasium](https://gymnasium.farama.org/index.html) to allow easy training of RL agents.
+Inside the the examples folder of the tinycarlo repo, several different control algorithms can be found.
+The simulation also allows for the use of real-world environments, like at [HAW Hamburg](https://autosys-lab.de/platforms/2020h0streetplatform/) which uses [overhead cameras](https://github.com/autosys-lab/overhead_tinycar_tracking) to track the tinycar to localize the car (necessary for a ground truth in the simulation).

 ### Runtime
 The [tinycar runtime](https://github.com/danielriege/tinycar_runtime) is a cross-platform GUI application written in C++ for optimal performance.
 It is always work in progress until it can control the cars as Level 5 autonomous driving (probably never reached).
 Until then it can demonstrate the capabilities of the car (like road marking detection) and provide basic functionality like remote control and camera data collection.